IBM/kafka-streaming-click-analysis/README.md

 ## Flow

-* A running instance of a clickstream, over a kafka or Message hub service.
+1. A running instance of a clickstream, over an Apache Kafka service.
-* The Apache spark structured streaming job, reads the clickstream from specified topic on kafka/Message hub.
+2. Apache Spark reads the clickstream from a specified topic of an Apache Kafka service.
-* Follow the instructions on the readme, to either run it using IBM Datascience Experience or run it locally.
+3. The notebook is run using IBM's Data Science Experience (or run locally).
-* The processed stream is printed to console using a Console Sink.
+4. The processed stream is printed to console.

 ## Included components

 * [Apache Spark](http://spark.apache.org/): An open-source distributed computing framework that allows you to perform large-scale data processing.
-* [Apache Kafka](http://kafka.apache.org): Kafka™ is used for building real-time data pipelines and streaming apps.
+* [Apache Kafka](http://kafka.apache.org): Kafka is used for building real-time data pipelines and streaming apps.
 It is designed to be horizontally scalable, fault-tolerant and fast.

 # Steps